microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenges/Challenge-00.md

   - Follow instructions to install Anaconda Navigator on your device.
 This will install all the dependencies as well as a GUI tool to access them.
 [Direct link for Windows](https://docs.anaconda.com/free/anaconda/install/windows/) --  [Direct link for Mac](https://docs.anaconda.com/free/anaconda/install/mac-os/)
 - Environment setup:
   - Open Anaconda Prompt or your favourite terminal and verify Python and Conda installations using ``python --version`` and ``conda --version``.
 You can use your windows search bar to either open Anaconda Prompt or the Anaconda Navigator.
 Within Anaconda Navigator you can open the CMD.exe Prompt application, which launches a prompt window with your current Anaconda Environment activated.
-  - Enter the following commands choosing adeuqate names for your WTH project:
+  - Enter the following commands choosing adequate names for your WTH project:
     - Create a project environment using conda - ``conda create --name <env_name>``.
 This will ensure you can access your .env folder.
     - Activate conda environment - ``conda activate <env_name>``
     - Navigate (using the dir and cd commands) to your downloaded and unzipped folder you downloaded and reach the student/resources folder.
-Install the required libraries listed in the requirements.txt file via ``pip install -r requirements.txt``
+Install the required libraries listed in the `requirements.txt` file via ``pip install -r requirements.txt``
-- Opening and running the notbebooks:
+- Opening and running the notebooks:
   - Launch the Jupyter Notebook app from within Anaconda Navigator.
 This should open a new browser window where you can launch notebooks from the file system.
 Rarely, it can instead open a .html file in your text editor.
 If this is the case, find the paragraph near the bottom that mentions the link to the Jupyter notebook and open that link in your browser.
   - Navigate to the project folder and then to the student/resources/Notebooks folder.
 Click on the challenge you will be working on and it will open in a new tab.
   - Any 'No module named' error, which indicates a missing library, can be fixed by inserting a '!pip install <library name>' command above the failing statement.
 This will download the library files.